axeptio/wordpress-plugin/README.md

 docker-compose ps
 ```

-If you updated some config file, .env or any docker file and the changes are not showing, recreate volumes and containers with the following options:
+If you updated some config file, .env or any docker file and the changes are not showing, recreate volumes and
+containers with the following options:

 ```
 /!\ DATA WILL BE LOST /!\

-docker-compose --force-recreate -V
+docker-compose up --force-recreate -V
 ```

 Recreate anonymous volumes instead of retrieving data from the previous containers: `--renew-anon-volumes , -V`